-Table 4.3.1: Marshaled object size
+Table 3.3.1: Marshaled object size

 Using the Java serialization will create the smallest files and the XMLWriter of the io.jenetics.xml module will create files roughly 75% the size of the JAXB serialized genotypes.
 The size of the marshaled also influences the write performance.
-As you can see in diagram 4.3.1 on the following page the Java serialization is the fastest marshalling method, followed by the JAXB marshalling.
+As you can see in diagram 3.3.1 the Java serialization is the fastest marshalling method, followed by the JAXB marshalling.
 The XMLWriter is the slowest one, but still comparable to the JAXB method.